-It is possible to mix up two different formats: minutes and reports.
+It is not unusual to mix up two different formats: minutes and reports.
 Here are the points to use to distinguish between them.

-Minutes serve to reformulate in a more summarised way content that was generally expressed orally.
+Minutes serve to reformulate in a more summarized way content that was generally expressed orally.

 Minutes serve to convey information in a neutral way.

-The qualities you need to develop to draft good quality minutes are, thus, listening, neutrality and an ability to summarise.
+The qualities you need to draft good quality minutes, therefore, are listening, neutrality and an ability to summarize.

-A report is a document that involves the personal responsibility of the person drafting it for both its substance and its formal qualities.
+A report is a document that involves the personal responsibility of the person drafting it for both its substance and its presentation.

 A report is a document enabling the development of an analysis of a specific issue.

 A report contains a personal analysis of the subject.
-It can, e.g. allow the proposal of avenues for resolving the problem.
+It can also set out possible avenues for resolving a problem.

 A report enables you to put forward an argument in order to convince people.

-You should avoid repetition and take care to summarise.
-The report must present a detailed and reasoned analysis.
-That, however, doesn’t mean it should be a load of waffle, i.e. a lot of words that say very little.
+You should avoid repetition, and take care to summarize.
+A report must present a detailed and reasoned analysis.
+That, however, doesn’t mean it should be a load of waffle, i.e., a lot of words that say very little.